ericpoe/haystack/README.md

 This project will attempt to match as many string and array verbs as possible.
 For example, `$foo->contains("elvis")` should determine if the string "elvis" is contained in the $foo object, it shouldn't matter if `$foo` is a string or an array.
 Ditto `$foo->map($callable)` and `$foo->filter($callable)`.

+## How do I?
+Check out the [manual](docs/manual.md) for all the things you can do with the Haystack library.